 Maguindanao del Sur residents surrender rifles to Army

-COTABATO CITY — Residents of Datu Abdullah Sangki, Maguindanao del Sur surrendered 20 unlicensed M14 combat rifles to the Army’s 601st Infantry Brigade on Friday morning, February 21.
+COTABATO CITY, Philippines — Residents of Datu Abdullah Sangki, Maguindanao del Sur surrendered 20 unlicensed M14 combat rifles to the Army’s 601st Infantry Brigade on Friday morning, February 21.

 Army Brig.
 Gen. Donald Gumiran, commander of the 6th Infantry Division, said on Friday afternoon that the firearms were voluntarily turned in by owners in support of the Small Arms and Light Weapons Management Program of the 6th ID and the Office of the Presidential Adviser on Peace, Reconciliation and Unity.